Tigon-Golf-Carts-LLC/AtlanticCountyGolfCarts/replit.md

   - Added smaller communities like Bala Cynwyd, Elkins Park, Lafayette Hill, Spring House, Wyncote, Wynnewood
   - Optimized grid layout for better display of 99+ municipality links
   - Each municipality link connects to its respective page for local SEO optimization
+- ✅ **Complete Municipality Pages Built**: Created all missing pages for the 99 Montgomery County communities:
+  - Built 37+ additional community pages for unincorporated communities and neighborhoods
+  - Created MontgomeryCountyCommunityPages.tsx with dedicated pages for places like Bala Cynwyd, Elkins Park, Lafayette Hill, Spring House, Wyncote, Wynnewood, etc.
+  - Added full routing support in App.tsx for all 99 communities with clean URL structure
+  - Includes both official municipalities (boroughs/townships) and unincorporated communities
+  - All pages feature proper SEO optimization, local business information, and parent municipality references
+  - Complete coverage from Abington to Zieglerville with working navigation

 ## Recent Changes (January 24, 2025)